StrongTechProject/iCloud-ObsiSync/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/StrongTechProject/iCloud-ObsiSync/main/src/install.sh)"
 ```

+After installation, you can type `obsis` in your terminal to launch the management menu.

 ## Prerequisites
 - **Git & GitHub Account**: You need a GitHub account to store your vault remotely.
 - **SSH Key**: This tool uses SSH to push changes securely without passwords.